-The area directly after the cave is 19-16m is a Seahorse and Ghostpipe Hotspot!
+The area directly after the cave at 19-16m is a Seahorse and Ghost Pipe Fish Hotspot!
 So take your time around here and see what critters you can find.

 By now it will be time to ascend a little bit.
 As you move up to around 16m you will find yourself looking for more Nudibranchs and shrimps.
-And as you continue along the wall and the dive becomes shallow the light improves, schools of Snapper and Trevally start to appear.
+And as you continue along the wall and the dive becomes shallow the light improves.
+As it does you should see schools of Snapper and Trevally starting to appear.
 If you are lucky the Trevally will be hunting the smaller fish which is fantastic to watch.
-At this depth the soft coral and anemones are more plentiful and you can also start to look for Anemone Crabs hiding in the soft coral.
+At this depth the soft coral and anemones are more plentiful.
+And you can also start to look for Anemone Crabs hiding in the soft coral.